OCEAN FIFTY

 The UpWind Ocean Fifty leaves the MerConcept shed © D. Lupion | MerConcept

-The Skippers and Teams
+The Skippers & Teams

 Luke Berry (FRA) - Le Rire Médecin-Lamotte